robotboy655/gmod-lua-menu/README.md

 * Good looks
 * You can't browse through new/top rated/ect addons in main menu.
 You should use the Open Workshop button anyway.
 * Due to how Material() works, I have to ship a duplicate of all default map icons.
-* Gamemode header image thigny is kind of broken - there's no way to get a size of a .png image
 * No sounds - who needs sounds?

 New/Fixed Features